AlexGustafsson/systembolaget-api/README.md

 # Quickstart
 <a name="quickstart"></a>

+## Creating an account at systembolaget

+Note: If you don't want to create an account, you may use the file-based APIs via the legacy branch or releases for versions lower than v2.
+The API may be deprecated by Systembolaget in the future without further notice.
+The legacy releases are no longer maintained but the file-based features may be added to future versions.

+1. Go to https://api-portal.systembolaget.se and sign up
+2. Subscribe to the open API via https://api-portal.systembolaget.se/products/Open%20API/subscribe
+3. Access your access tokens via your profile https://api-portal.systembolaget.se/developer

 ## Using as a utility

 Start by grabbing the latest release for your platform from the releases.